 "With your guidance and support, she can do it safely, and it might be a fun project that may be useful down the road.
 In fact, more and more kids are using their online channels—whether it's a Tumblr blog, an Instagram photo collection or a Snapchat story—as digital portfolios to showcase their work to employers, colleges and potential collaborators."

 Officially, YouTube forbids children under the age of 13 to create their own accounts, and children between ages 13 and 17 are only allowed to open accounts with parental permission.
-Of course, these rules don’t say anything about parents opening an account for their child; this is allowed.
-And, it’s happening all over YouTube.
-In fact, a 6-year-old boy named Ryan is one of YouTube’s biggest stars, with 8.2 million subscribers tuning in to watch him open and play with toys (these “unboxing” videos are one of YouTube’s most popular genres with kids).
-And it’s no paltry gig: Ryan earns a reported $1 million per month in ad revenue alone.
-That sure buys a lot of toys!
+Of course, these rules don't say anything about parents opening an account for their child; this is allowed.
+Ryan, the eight-year-old star of Ryan's World, is one of YouTube's biggest stars, with over 24 million subscribers tuning in to watch him play and review toys, do science experiments and more.
+It's no paltry gig—Ryan earned a reported $24 million in 2019, which includes revenue from not only his YouTube Channel but also his line of toys that can be found at big box stores everywhere.

 1. Create a Gmail account for your child if he or she is under 13 years old.
 This will give him or her a YouTube account, but not a YouTube channel.